If you are an espresso fanatic, there’s a good chance that you’ve drooled over a Jura machine before.

 Rather than simply making a nice cup of Joe, Jura engineering and design ensure precision, performance, and perfection in every brew.

-If you’re just here for the basics, the A1 should be perfectly suited to your needs.
-But if you’re on the market for a live-in barista, the Giga 5 might be the better choice.
+If you’re just here for the basics, the ENA 4 should be perfectly suited to your needs.
+But if you’re in the market for a live-in barista, the Giga 6 or Z10 might be the better choice.